 Don’t drink empty stomach

 One way to avoid bloating is to avoid drinking coffee on an empty stomach.
 The acidity of coffee can irritate your gut lining, causing pain or bloating.

 Too much coffee?

-This is for you if you’re used to drinking 5 or more cups of coffee a day.
+This is for you if you’re used to drinking 5 or more cups of coffee daily.
 It is important to understand the effects of caffeine and cortisol on the body.
 Consider this: a little coffee is good for you, just like a little stress is good for you.
-Use our coffee calculator to help determine your safe range
+Use our coffee calculator to help determine your safe range.

 Avoid dairy creamer

-Sorbitol and fructose which as common sugars can cause bloating.
-A small change in your coffee additives could make a world of difference in just one week when it comes to belly fat or bloating.
-Try other flavoring methods, if black coffee isn’t for you
+Sorbitol and fructose, which as common sugars, can cause bloating.
+A small change in your coffee additives could make a difference in just one week when it comes to belly fat or bloating.
+Try other flavoring methods if black coffee isn’t for you.

 Reduce the amount of stress